Shiga Kogen Lodge

 In Shiga Kogen, where you stay matters more than what you stay in.

-Shiga stretches across a long ridgeline, and while the map looks chaotic at first, it breaks down into four zones that actually matter.
+Shiga stretches across a long ridgeline, and while the map looks chaotic at first, it breaks down into the zones that matter.

 At one end you have Okushiga and Yakebitaiyama, a quieter, more premium-feeling side of the mountain.
 In the middle sits Ichinose and Takamagahara, the most central and practical base for moving around.
 Lower down are Sun Valley, Hasuike and Giant, where you will find more value-driven and old-school stays.
 Then on the far side, higher up, Kumanoyu and Yokoteyama feel more rugged, more exposed, and a little removed from the main flow.